mpg05883/gift-eval/README.md

 ## Update Log

+### 2025-10-17
+- Added new column: Replication Code to indicate whether the model' evaluation replication code is made available.
+This column is a binary indicator specifying whether the evaluation code is made available to the public by the submission author.
+The preferable way to share the evaluation code is to share a notebook in the GIFT-Eval github repository (as many previous submissions have done), but a standalone repo for the evaluation code is also acceptable as long as it is accessible to the public and the link is provided in the config.json file through the `code_link` field.

 ### 2025-08-25
 - Added new model type: Zero-shot to distinguish between foundation model submissions that don't use training data of GIFT-Eval.
 Now models tagged with zero-shot indicate that the model is not trained on the GIFT-Eval training data.
 Test data leakage is still separately tracked with the TestData Leakage column.
 For a model be tagged as `zero-shot`, it must both not have test data leakage and not use any training split from GIFT-Eval.
 (You can check the [discussion](https://github.com/SalesforceAIResearch/gift-eval/discussions/47) that led to this change.)